+Since this benchmark is meant to illustrate what is useful to the Compiler Implementation Verification community, we call it a CIVmark.
 We have two implementations of the benchmark, one in Coq and one in Twelf metatheory, and we draw conclusions about the usability of these two systems.

-More ambitious members of the Compiler Implementation Verification community are proving the not just the soundness of type-checkers, but the correctness of compilers.
-In reading the table above, these people should substitute the word "compiler" for "type-checker" and "correctness" for "soundness."
+In Table 1, we show what kinds of formal-methods activities are exercised by our list-machine benchmark; for each activity we contrast its importance for writing POPL papers and doing Compiler Implementation Verification (or just proof-carrying code).
+More ambitious members of the CIV community are proving the not just the soundness of type-checkers, but the correctness of compilers.
+In reading Table 1, these people should substitute the word "compiler" for "type-checker" and "correctness" for "soundness."